dsmrreader/dsmr-reader/docs/installation.rst

 5. Clone project code from Github
 ---------------------------------
-Now is the time to clone the code from the repository and check it out on your device.
+Now is the time to clone the code from the repository into the homedir we created.

 - Make sure you are still acting as ``dsmr`` user (if not then enter: ``sudo su - dsmr``)